-The Proactive Assistance for Student Success (PASS) Centers at the Wright Library on the Vernon campus, at Sheppard Air Force Base, and at Century City Center in Wichita Falls provide VC students with tutoring services for most programs/disciplines offered by the College.
+The Proactive Assistance for Student Success (PASS) Centers at the Wright Library on the Vernon campus, at Skills Training Center, at Sheppard Air Force Base, and at Century City Center in Wichita Falls provide VC students with tutoring services for most programs/disciplines offered by the College.
 In addition to tutoring, the PASS Centers also offer assistance with study skills, time management skills, test-taking strategies, and various life and coping skills.
-A wide range of audio visual materials, including computer-assisted instruction, is offered in the PASS Center to remediate or enhance basic and workforce skills.
-The PASS Centers are also the sites of numerous free seminars and workshops which include topics on study skills, test-taking skills, and basic self-improvement techniques.
+A wide range of audio visual materials, including computer-assisted instruction, is offered in the PASS Centers to remediate or enhance basic and workforce skills.
 For more information, call the Vernon PASS Center at (940) 552-6291, ext.
 2309; the Century City PASS Center at (940) 696-8752, ext.
 3257; or the SLC PASS Center at (940) 855-2203, ext.
 4210.